icons8/icons-docs/docs/index.md

     * Stroke.
 Has corner radius and outline thickness controls.

-⚠️ While modes can be paired with effects, only one effect can be active at a time.

 <div class="callout callout--warning">
     <p><strong>Note:</strong> While modes can be paired with effects, only one effect can be active at a time.</p>